MicrosoftDocs/entra-docs/docs/identity/devices/device-join-macos-platform-single-sign-on-multi-user-device.md

     :::image type="content" source="media/device-join-macos-platform-single-sign-on-out-of-box/psso-register-device-prompt.png" alt-text="Screenshot of the registration window prompting sign in with Microsoft.":::

-1. When a **Single Sign-On** window appears, enter your local account password and select **OK**.
-If you're on macOS 14, <!--you'll be prompted to unlock your local account before this.-->
+1. When a **Single Sign-On** window appears, enter your local account password and select **OK**. <!-- If you're on macOS 14, you'll be prompted to unlock your local account before this.-->

     :::image type="content" source="media/device-join-macos-platform-single-sign-on-out-of-box/psso-enter-local-password.png" alt-text="Screenshot of a single sign-on window prompting the user to enter their local account password.":::